RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+376.48 Beta 3 (xx-xxx-2014)
+   - FIXED: Couldn't edit share permissions for Samba if your disk contained an unmounted/hidden partition (Asus bug in 2769)
+   - FIXED: Missing Max User field to Samba page (Asus bug)

 376.48 Beta 2 (26-Oct-2014)
    - NEW: Added logo to the webui header
    - CHANGED: Samba 3.6 will now use libiconv to handle